 With vafidemstat , after completing one Phase I clinical trial in healthy volunteers, Oryzon has performed Phase IIa clinical trials in aggressiveness in patients with different psychiatric disorders, namely Autism Spectrum Disorder, Borderline Personality Disorder and adult Attention Deficit Hyperactivity Disorder (REIMAGINE study), and in aggressive/agitated patients with moderate or severe Alzheimer’s disease (REIMAGINE-AD study), with positive preliminary clinical results reported in both clinical trials.
-Additional Phase IIa clinical trials with vafidemstat are ongoing: the ETHERAL and ETHERAL-US studies in patients with mild to moderate Alzheimer’s disease, where a significant reduction of an inflammatory biomarker has been observed after 6 months of treatment, and the pilot, small scale SATEEN study in relapse-remitting and secondary progressive multiple sclerosis.
+Additional finalized Phase IIa clinical trials with vafidemstat are ongoing: the ETHERAL and ETHERAL-US studies in patients with mild to moderate Alzheimer’s disease, where a significant reduction of an inflammatory biomarker has been observed after 6 months of treatment, and the pilot, small scale SATEEN study in relapse-remitting and secondary progressive multiple sclerosis.
 A new Phase IIb trial (PORTICO study) with vafidemstat in Borderline Personality Disorder patients is ongoing, and a Phase IIb trial (EVOLUTION study) in schizophrenia has been recently authorized.
 Vafidemstat is also being evaluated in a Phase II trial in severely ill COVID-19 patients (ESCAPE study), assessing the capability of the drug to prevent ARDS, one of the most severe complications of the viral infection.

 Both Oryzon’s experimental drugs target the Lysine-specific demethylase LSD1 , a critical enzyme involved in the regulation of histone and chromatin remodeling.
 By doing this, they regulate important genes involved in the control of cellular differentiation, survival and proliferation.